MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/javascript/index.md

 <!--todo: add inprivate section when available -->

 **Os Pontos de Interrupção do** Ouvinte de Eventos são apenas um dos vários tipos de pontos de interrupção disponíveis no DevTools.
-Memorize todos os tipos diferentes para ajudá-lo a depurar cenários diferentes o mais rápido possível.  <!--See [Pause Your Code With Breakpoints][JSBreakpoints] to learn when and how to use each type.  -->
+Memorize todos os tipos diferentes para ajudá-lo a depurar cenários diferentes o mais rápido possível.  <!--  To learn when and how to use each type, navigate to [Pause your code with breakpoints][JSBreakpoints].  -->

 ## <a name="step-4-step-through-the-code"></a>Etapa 4: Passar pelo código